eliheuer/hasubi-mono/README.md

 This font repository structure is inspired by [Unified Font Repository v0.3](https://github.com/unified-font-repository/Unified-Font-Repository), modified for the Google Fonts workflow.

 ## Changelog

+**10 Jan 2023.
+Version 0.001**
+- Added new images to the main README
+- Almost done with Arabic drawings

 **01 May 2022.
 Version 0.001**
 - Set up a basic variable font with weight range 400-900